rawlins/svgling/README.md

 for all sorts of other purposes.
 It involves no javascript and so will work in Jupyter without any plugins.

+Core design principles/goals:

+1. Be well suited for *programmatic* generation of tree diagrams (not just hand-customized diagrams).
+2. Be equally suited for theoretical linguistics and computational linguistics/NLP, at least for cases where the latter is targeting constituent trees.
+(This package is not aimed at dependency trees.)
+3. Do as much as possible with pure python (as opposed to python+javascript, or python+tk, or python+dot, or...).

-It accepts two main tree formats: lisp-style trees made from lists of lists (or tuples of tuples), with node labels as strings, or trees from the [`nltk`](https://www.nltk.org/) package, i.e. objects instantiating the [`nltk.tree.Tree`](https://www.nltk.org/_modules/nltk/tree.html) API.
+The tree drawing code accepts two main tree formats: lisp-style trees made from lists of lists (or tuples of tuples), with node labels as strings, or trees from the [`nltk`](https://www.nltk.org/) package, i.e. objects instantiating the [`nltk.tree.Tree`](https://www.nltk.org/_modules/nltk/tree.html) API.